 At Silvermine Academy we have unique way of mentoring our students from their very first day at our high school.
 Each grade is divided into two mentor classes, each class is assigned to a specific teacher who is with that group until they graduate.
 That means that the same teacher supports and guides some students for five years.
 The relationships built over that time are invaluable!
 The mentor teacher is also responsible for guiding the weekly mentor session with their class.
 During the timetabled mentor session the students are guided to discuss real life topics such as cyber-bullying, friendship, environmentalism and many more.
 You can read one of our teachers' experiences of the mentor program on our blog.

 Silvermine Academy blends face to face learning with the tools of the future.
 All teachers are Google certified and use the online tools such as Google Classroom and Google Workspace to teach effectively.

 Students are given access to a digital education on a variety of devices at school: iPads and workstations.
 They are also encouraged to bring their own devices, provided that these can access the Google tools.

 We are living in a world that is constantly changing.
 Educational research shows that we are well into the Fourth Industrial Revolution and in a few years from now the world will be a very different place.
 We aim to guide our students to understand global citizenship and embrace change with critical thinking and agility.
 Technology is not a replacement for teaching but rather a tool with which we can improve the world around us for everybody.

 We offer a range of extra murals aimed at individual students and small groups.
 These extra activities are only offered if there is an interest from the student cohort.

 Although we do not offer traditional team sports we encourage learners to pursue their physical interests.
-Many learners participate in team sports at other schools like Fish Hoek High or at the Fish Hoek Sports Club.
+Many learners participate in team sports at other schools like Fish Hoek High or at the Fish Hoek and Noordhoek Sports Clubs.